open-telemetry/oteps/text/0003-measure-metric-type.md

 # Overview

 Introduce a `Measure` kind of metric object that supports a `Record` API method.
 Like existing `Gauge` and `Cumulative` metrics, the new `Measure` metric supports pre-defined labels.
-A new measurement batch API is introduced for recording multiple metric observations simultaneously.
+A new `RecordBatch` measurement API  is introduced for recording multiple metric observations simultaneously.

 ## Terminology